Santy2002/Santy2002/README.md

   - 🌱 I’m currently learning **NestJS with Angular!**

-  - 💬 Ask me about **.NET Core, Entity, SQL Server and Lord of the Rings Lore 🧙🏻‍♂️**
+  - 💬 Ask me about **.NET Core, SQL Server and Lord of the Rings Lore 🧙🏻‍♂️**

   - ⚡ Fun fact **I procrastinate a lot**